Bellingham Motorhome Rental, Washington USA

 Most of the state of Washington’s attractions are easily accessible from the I5 south from Bellingham in the north of the state, a short distance from the Canadian border.
-This means that an ideal way to see many of them is to start with a campervan hire in Bellingham.
+This means that an ideal way to see many of them is to compare motorhome rental, campervan hire and RV rentals in Bellingham and book online.
 You could start by taking Highway 542 through the Mt.
 Baker-Snoqualmie National Forest where there are a lot of scenic views to enjoy as well as perhaps spending some time hiking some of the magnificent trails that are there.

 Explore Rainier and St. Helens by Motorhome Rental

-On your way back to the coast, you can drive your motorhome hire in Bellingham through Mount Rainier National Park where the scenery is superb for both personal investigation and distant viewing.
-Continuing on with your campervan rental in Bellingham, you can pass on to the Mount St. Helens National Monument.
+On your way back to the coast, you can drive your motorhome hire through Mount Rainier National Park where the scenery is superb for both personal investigation and distant viewing.
+Continuing on with your campervan rental, you can pass on to the Mount St. Helens National Monument.
 Here, apart from seeing an active volcano up close, you will be able to see evidence of the 1980 eruption.
 By calling in at the visitor’s centre, you will be able to see many interpretive exhibits which make you clearly aware of all the aspects of destruction caused by the eruption.